traintocode/projects-pirate-gpt/backend/README.md

 ## Connecting The Front End

-After deploying your AWS Lambda function

-Once you have build and deployed the [back end code](../backend/README.md) to AWS Lambda and created a function URL, copy this url to your [App.tsx component](./src/App.tsx#L24)
+After followin the steps above to deploy your AWS Lambda function, add the `endpoint` url into the front end by copying the URL to your [App.tsx component](../frontend/src/App.tsx#L24)

 ```
     // NOTE: replace this url with the url of your lambda function once deployed: